cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview.md

 ### 4.4 Power Source / Conditioning

 #### 4.4.1 Battery
 I plan to use a Jackery Giant+ 5V battery bank that I have successfully used for other projects such as powering a dew heater for Milky Way star photography.
-The (notional) 1200 mA-hr Jackary Giant+ has both 5V 1A and 2.1A USB outputs.
-I previously built a power cable that I will reuse which has a USB power jack on one end, a 2A inline fuse and a male DC power jack on the other
+The (nominal) 1200 mA-hr Jackary Giant+ has both 5V 1A and 2.1A USB outputs.
+I previously built a power cable that I will reuse which has a USB power jack on one end, a 2A inline fuse and a male DC power jack on the other end.

 <img src="http://topsmartphones.biz/wp-content/uploads/2015/05/8a7212b7e09b.jpg" width="400">